$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

-In this step we explain the homotopical epimorphism in the \textit{Fourth step} to the cases where $l>1$.
+\textsf{Sixth step: $\D^{K^n_{l,4}}\cong \D^{K^n_{l+1,1}} $ for $2\leq l \leq n-3$, $n\ge4$.}\\ Let us explain the homotopical epimorphism in the \textit{Fourth step} for the cases where $l>1$.
 In particular, we need to define a composition of two homotopical epimorphisms.
-We first define the new poset $\tilde{K}^n_{l,5}$ to be the full subposet of $\tilde{K}^n_{l,4}$ spanned by all the objects different from $(1,0,1),\cdots,(1,0,l-1)$.
-As in the third step we then define $\D^{K^n_{l,5}}$ to be the strict full subderivator of $\D^{\tilde{K}^n_{l,5}}$ spanned by all coherent diagrams which vanish at and in addition to this condition we require the arrows
+We first define the new poset to be the full subposet spanned by all the objects different from see \cref{$A_4$} for an illustration.
+As in the third step we then define to be the strict full subderivator spanned by all coherent diagrams which vanish at In addition to this condition we require the arrows

-to be isomorphisms for $x=1,\cdots,n-l-1$, $y=0,\cdots,l-2$ and the arrows
+to be isomorphisms for $1\leq x \leq n-l-1$, $0 \leq y \leq l-2$ and the arrows